udacity/self-driving-car-sim/README.md

+>**Note** - We are going to deprecate this repository, as the new [Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013) is launched now!

 ## Welcome to Udacity's Self-Driving Car Simulator

 This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
 See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).